-3.1.14 Details of examiners and rules on communicating with examiners queries should be addressed to the Chair of Examiners via the Examinations Secretary.
+3.1.14 Details of examiners and rules on communicating with examiners

+Candidates should not under any circumstances seek to make direct contact with individual internal or external examiners regarding the content, conduct, or outcome of an examination.
+Any queries should be addressed to the Chair of Examiners via the Examinations Secretary.
 If you are unhappy with an aspect of your assessment you may make a complaint or appeal (see Section 4.6).